-In just a few clicks, we selected a theme we liked, adjusted the brand, message and logo in the header as well as our avatar:
+In just a few clicks, you can select a theme you like, adjust the brand, message, and logo in the header as well as your avatar.

-Sorry to repeat myself, but (once again) Landbot bot platform makes this process super easy!
+Sorry to repeat myself, but (once again) Landbot chatbot platform makes this process super easy!

-- Full page: Have the bot engage the user and take up the entire screen
+- Full page: Have the chatbot engage the user and take up the entire screen

-- Popup: Have the bot popup upon landing on your site (or after a certain amount of seconds)
+- Popup: Have the chatbot popup upon landing on your site (or after a certain amount of seconds)

-- Embed: Display your bot as an embedded function in one section of your website.
+- Embed: Display your chatbot as an embedded function in one section of your website.

-- Live Chat: Have your bot display as a live chat message in the corner of the user’s screen.
+- Live Chat: Have your chatbot display as a live chat message in the corner of the user’s screen.